debajyotiroyc/Pygame_Learning/README.md

 <p>Pygame_tut3 imports the character sprites and permits animation of the character[move left, right and jump].</p>
 <p>Pygame_tut4 is basically an Object Oriented Programming approach of the game to increase efficiency.</p>
 <p>Pygame_tut5 introduces firing bullets from the character in the direction it faces.</p>
+<p>Pygame_tut6 introduces drawing another character but in a different way.
+Enroute to create a multiplayer game.</p>